liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

             SessionMessages.KEY_SUFFIX_HIDE_DEFAULT_SUCCESS_MESSAGE);
     }

-We gather the three elements that we need to distinguish each entry instance to restore.
+It gathers the elements needed to distinguish each entry instance to restore.
 For the Jukebox song element's we include the song's class name, title, and IDs.

     data.put("deleteEntryClassName",